FOURM-LAB/BetaRisk/README.md

 @inproceedings{elallaf2026betarisk,
-  title={BetaRisk: Probabilistic Roadway Crash Risk Assessment}, author={Elallaf, Ahmad and Jacobs, Nathan and Ye, Xinyue and Chen, Mei and Liang, Gongbo}, booktitle={Proceedings of the AAAI Conference on Artificial Intelligence (Under Review)}, year={2026}
+  title={BetaRisk: Probabilistic Roadway Crash Risk Assessment}, author={Elallaf, Ahmad and Jacobs, Nathan and Ye, Xinyue and Chen, Mei and Liang, Gongbo}, booktitle={Proceedings of the AAAI Conference on Artificial Intelligence}, year={2026}
 }
 ```